 Q: Why is the number of new episode listens higher than monthly listens?

-A: We have an answer!
-To keep it short and sweet, it’s because our monthly listens statistic is an average compiled over time, if there’s been a recent uptick in listener activity or reach in a recent episode that went certifiably viral, it could take some time for the monthly listens number reflects that bump.
-See more here!
+A: The simple answer is our monthly listens statistic is an average compiled over time.
+If there’s been a recent uptick in listener activity or reach in a recent episode that went certifiably viral, it could take some time for the monthly listens number to reflect that bump.
+See more here.

 Q: What if there are no predictive demographics listed on a show?

-A: If for any reason we do not have demographics for a podcast, we’ll show similar calculations based upon several other factors to get the closest possible estimates.
-By looking at similar podcasts’ demographic calculations, we can provide relevant and valuable data either way!
+A: If for any reason we do not have demographics for a podcast, we’ll show similar calculations based on several other factors to get the closest possible estimates.
+By looking at similar podcasts’ demographic calculations, we can provide relevant and valuable data either way.

 Q: Why is the episode reach showing as “not available”?